New realities – all about VR, XR, AR and MR

-Virtual reality has already become a part of our life – we mention it in different contexts.
-The VR industry is developing so fast that it becomes difficult to keep track of it: people do not always (or not fully) understand what is at stake.
-Confusion is also created by the large number of acronym terms: VR, XR, MR, CR, and AR.
-At first glance, it is difficult to understand them, although in reality everything is not so difficult.
-The main thing is to put everything on the shelves.
+Virtual reality is already a part of our lives – we mention it in different contexts.
+The VR industry is developing so fast that it is hard to keep track of it: people do not always (or not completely) understand what we are talking about.
+Confusion is also created by the large number of acronyms: VR, XR, MR, CR, and AR.
+At first glance it is difficult to understand them, but in fact it’s not that complicated.
+The important thing is to put the pieces in order.

-There is debate about when humanity first started talking about the possibility of creating virtual realities.
-Some say that the origins of the concept are ancient religions, while others point to Greek and Roman thinkers.
-Philosophers of the Renaissance and Enlightenment were the closest to predicting the emergence of such technology.
+There’s some debate about when humanity first started talking about the possibility of virtual realities.
+Some say ancient religions are at the origins of the concept, while others point to Greek and Roman thinkers.
+The closest to predicting the emergence of such technology were the philosophers of the Renaissance and Enlightenment.
 Nevertheless, even their definitions are far from modern.

-The modern interpretation of the concept was invented in the 40s of the XX century, which was facilitated by the development of cinema.
-Already in the 50s and 60s, patented devices appeared that vaguely resembled VR helmets.
-These devices were either stereoscopes (in other words, the technology now used in 3D cinemas), or glasses with a built-in display.
+The modern interpretation of the concept came up in the 40-ies of XX century, which contributed to the development of cinema.
+Already in the 50s and 60s there were patented devices that were remotely reminiscent of VR-helmets.
+These devices were either stereoscopes (simply put, the technology now used in 3D cinemas) or glasses with a built-in display.

 What is virtual reality

-In the modern sense of this concept, virtual reality is a computer simulation, an artificial world in which a three-dimensional space is imitated.
+In the modern sense of the term, virtual reality is a computer simulation, an artificial world in which three-dimensional space is simulated.

-The main property of virtual reality is that a person can perceive the virtual world with the help of his senses.
+The main feature of virtual reality is that people can perceive the virtual world with their senses.
 We are talking about visual, auditory, tactile, olfactory images.
-At the same time, the plausibility of such an imitation is important so that a person immerses himself in the virtual world as much as possible.
+In this case, it is important plausibility of such an imitation, so that a person plunged into the virtual world as much as possible.

-Another important property is the interactivity of the virtual space.
-The user should be able to interact with him and influence him, and the result of the interaction should be predictable.
+Another important feature is the interactivity of the virtual space.
+The user must be able to interact with it and influence it, and the result of the interaction should be predictable.

 Virtual reality should not completely copy the real world and its laws.
-Its task is to influence the human senses – in other senses, anything can be implied.
+Its task is to influence the human senses – in other senses it can mean anything.

-Twenty-twenty-five years ago, we called the Internet a virtual space, and indeed everything that happens inside a computer.
-This definition was incorrect even then, and even more so now.
+Twenty-twenty-five years ago we called the Internet a virtual space, and everything that happens inside a computer.
+This definition was wrong even then, and it’s even wronger now.

-When three-dimensional video games began to appear, we began to say that there is a virtual world inside them.
-This definition is quite correct.
-We are talking about Desktop-based reality, that is, the virtual world created by a computer.
+When three-dimensional video games started appearing, we started saying that there is a virtual world inside of them.
+That is the right definition.
+We are talking about Desktop-based reality, that is, a virtual world created by the computer.

-You can call any video game virtual reality, but again, this is in the past.
-Now you won’t surprise anyone with a picture on a monitor, and even when people talk about VR and related technologies, they don’t mean the screen at all.
+You can call a video game a virtual reality, but again, that’s in the past.
+Nowadays, no one is surprised by the picture on the monitor, and when they talk about VR and related technologies, they do not mean the screen at all.

-There are many approaches to simulating reality, while the concepts can be very different from each other.
-You cannot call each technology VR, since the degree of human immersion in artificial reality differs, and the devices are used for this.
+There are a lot of approaches to reality simulation, and the concepts can be very different from each other.
+We can’t call every technology a VR’m, as the degree of human immersion into the artificial reality is different, and the devices used for this are different.

-When we talk about VR, XR, AR, MR or CR we mean different things.
-Thus, a large number of definitions are a real necessity, not a gimmick of marketers.
+When we say VR, XR, AR, MR or CR we mean different things.
+So the large number of definitions is a real necessity, not a marketing ploy.

-VR (Virtual Reality) is a technology that assumes full immersion of a person in virtual reality.
+VR (Virtual Reality) is a technology involving complete human immersion in virtual reality.
 The virtual world is created by a computer, and all changes within the world are processed in real time.

 Modern VR has the following distinctive features:

 - Sensory deprivation of users from external stimuli.
-We are talking about using headphones, a VR headset with a built-in display, using special gloves (or even clothing) to simulate tactile sensations.
-The task is to protect a person from the real world as much as possible and immerse him in virtual reality;
+We are talking about the use of headphones, VR-helmet with a built-in display, the use of special gloves (or even clothes) to simulate tactile sensations.
+The aim is to shield people from the real world as much as possible and immerse them in the virtual reality;

-- The tendency to become more complex.
-Virtual worlds are becoming more elaborate.
-In new video games or simulators, you can turn your head 360 degrees, interact with surrounding objects.
-Management becomes more difficult.
-Moreover, even now it is often necessary to walk in the real world in order to move in the virtual one.
-This, again, is about the degree of immersion – in order to deepen the user into a new reality, manufacturers and developers are trying to get rid of the use of conditional buttons, like on the keyboard;
+- Tendency towards complexity.
+Virtual worlds get more elaborate.
+In new video games or simulators you can turn your head up to 360 degrees, and interact with the objects around you.
+Controls are becoming more complex.
+Moreover, it is already common to have to walk in the real world in order to navigate in the virtual world.
+Again, this is about immersion – to bring the user deeper into the new reality, makers and developers are trying to get rid of the use of conditional buttons, like on the keyboard;

-- Using complex software and hardware.
-We have become more demanding on the quality of graphics and the believability of the virtual world, which complicates the task of simulating reality: programmers write a lot of code, but powerful computers are needed to use technology.
+- Use of complex software and hardware.
+We’ve gotten more demanding in terms of graphics quality and believability of the virtual world, and it’s getting harder to simulate reality by having programmers write lots of code, and we need high power computers to use the technology.

-As you can see, the technology has become quite complicated.
-That is why it is possible to call the world in the old Doom, Quake or Half-Life virtual, although it is possible, but not necessary – the new technology has completely replaced the old one, and the meaning of the term “VR” has changed.
+As you can see, the technology has gotten quite complicated.
+That is why we can call the world in the old Doom, Quake or Half-Life a virtual world, but it is not necessary – the new technology has completely replaced the old one, and the meaning of the concept “VR” has changed.

 Modern VR has become mainstream.
-A full-fledged VR experience, although not cheap (a VR headset and sensors for control + a powerful computer are relatively expensive), but if desired, it is available to everyone.
-Basically, owning a VR headset in 2020 is like owning a computer in the 90s.
+Although a full-fledged VR-experience is not cheap (VR-helmet and sensors for controlling + powerful computer are relatively expensive), but if you want it is available to everyone.
+In fact, owning a VR helmet in 2020 is like owning a computer in the 90s.

 Where is VR used

-In short, VR is most often used either in the entertainment industry or for applied (educational, industrial) purposes.
+In a nutshell, VR is most often used either in the entertainment industry or for applied (educational, industrial) purposes.

-For educational purposes, VR began to be used almost earlier than for entertainment.
-The clearest example is flight simulators.
-Virtual airplanes are no easier to fly than real ones, and novice pilots gain full experience and knowledge without risking their health and expensive equipment.
+VR began to be used for educational purposes almost earlier than for entertainment.
+The brightest example is flight simulators.
+Virtual airplanes are no easier to control than real ones, and novice pilots get full experience and knowledge without risking their health and expensive equipment.
 In addition, VR is already being used to train doctors, soldiers, astronauts and even engineers.

-Artificial simulations are used by scientists to model hypothetical situations, predict events from the point of view of physics, chemistry or biology, and study certain phenomena.
-In this case, virtual reality is as close as possible to the real world, at least – its laws approximately copy the laws of the real world.
+Artificial simulations are used by scientists to simulate hypothetical situations, predict events in terms of physics, chemistry or biology, and study certain phenomena.
+In this case, virtual reality is as close to the real world as possible, at least – its laws approximately copy the laws of the real world.

-There is another common use case for VR.
-We are talking about VR cameras that allow you to capture the real world and translate it into digital 3D space.
-For example, you can walk the streets of different cities using Google Maps, or visit a museum without leaving your home.
-In addition, VR can be used to capture 360-degree panoramic videos.
-Examples of these videos can be found on YouTube.
+There is another common example of VR applications.
+We are talking about VR-cameras that allow you to capture the real world and translate it into digital 3D space.
+For example, you can walk around the streets of different cities using Google Maps, or visit a museum from the comfort of your own home.
+VR can also be used to take panoramic (360 degree) videos.
+Examples of such videos can be found on YouTube.

 How to get a VR experience